Use of ‘The Late’

 When to Use ‘The Late’?

-In writing the history of our organization should we present the deceased founder’s name as: The late John Smith
+In writing the history of our organization should we present the deceased founder’s name as: the late John Smith

 —-—-—-–- Darla Snyder